-Smartphone apps are an essential tool for our modern daily life, providing a wide range of functions such as games or health.
-Those apps are supposed to have different ATCs depending on their purpose.
-To study this point, we calculate the mean ATC for each app category.
-Figure~\ref{fig:app_atc_category} demonstrates that different category apps have different ATC means.

-In the figure, the Reference category app has the smallest ATC (-0.27), meaning that the apps in the reference, such as the dictionary, are used in a short span.
-On the other hand, Infant \& Mom has the largest ATC (1.1).
-The users of the apps for infant care and monitoring use those apps for the long-term context.
-Our analysis also reveals that the apps that do not belong to a definitive context.
-Finance category apps, for example, are around the median ATC (0.27).
-Therefore, the finance category apps usage spans from the long term to the short term context.
+We first apply our method to the \textbf{App Usage Dataset} to examine whether smartphone apps differ in ATC depending on their purposes.
+Therefore, temporal context varies with app purpose.
+To study this, we calculate the mean ATC for each app category.
+Figure~\ref{fig:app_atc_category} shows that different categories have different mean ATCs.
+In the figure, the ``Reference'' category has the smallest ATC (–0.27), indicating that apps in this category, such as dictionaries, are used for short periods.
+By contrast, ``Infant \& Mom'' has the largest ATC (1.1), suggesting long‑term usage.
+Our analysis also reveals apps that do not belong to a definitive context.
+For example, the ATC value of finance apps is 0.27, indicating usage in both long‑ and short‑term contexts.